ShubhamDev-AI/ShubhamDev-AI/README.md

 -->
 ### Hi there, I’m Jobin 👋
-## I’m a Full-Stack Web Developer i have hands on experince on Web technology React.js Django Docker Postgres Heroku Node.js MongoDB!
+## I’m a Full-Stack Web Developer i have hands on experience on Web technology React.js Django Docker Postgres Heroku Node.js MongoDB!
 - 🔭 I’m currently working on a Django-Docker-Nginx-PostgreSql
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other